 - Preheat the oven to 325°F, and line a baking sheet with a silicone baking mat or parchment paper.

-- Using a spoon and spatula, drop the cookie dough into 15 rounded scoops onto the prepared sheet, and flatten to the desired thickness and width using a spatula.
+- Using a spoon and spatula, drop the cookie dough into 15 rounded scoops onto the prepared sheet, and flatten to ⅜"-thick using a spatula.
 Bake at 325°F for 10-12 minutes.
 Cool on the pan for 10 minutes before turning out onto a wire rack.

 You may also like Amy’s other recipes…